M4D4R4x/nc-games/src/componets/list.md

 - [x] Votes are persistent when page is refreshed
 - [ started api ] Can post new comments, which are persistent

+state for new comments
+input /text box on change handler submit button on submit

+protected routes google

 ### Additional functionality:

 ​